baytebar/Fildex/frontend/README-FEATURES.md

 ## Usage Instructions

 ### For Admins
-1. Access the admin dashboard through the admin button in the header
+1. Access the admin dashboard through the admin login link
-2. Log in with credentials (demo: admin / fildex2024)
+2. Log in with credentials
 3. Use the CV Management tab to:
    - View uploaded resumes
    - Filter and sort CVs
-   - Export data to CSV
    - Delete CVs or contact applicants
 4. Use the Job Postings tab to:
    - View existing job postings